 - When outdoors, wear Environmental Protection Agency (EPA) registered insect repellents.
-All EPA registered insect repellents have been evaluated for effectiveness.
+All EPA registered insect repellents have been evaluated for effectiveness and are safe to use during pregnancy.
 Always follow the product label instructions.

 - Unlike many mosquitoes, the Asian tiger mosquitoes are most active during the day and are most common in shade conditions.
 Be sure to use insect repellent and wear long sleeves and pants where these mosquitoes are active.

 - Make sure you have good screens on your windows and doors to keep mosquitoes out.

 - Yellow fever mosquitoes and Asian tiger mosquitoes are both container breeding mosquitoes.
 They do not breed in ponds, puddles or marshes.
 Remove their breeding sites by emptying standing water from flower pots, buckets and barrels.
 Change the water in pet dishes, and replace the water in bird baths weekly.
 Drill holes in tire swings so water drains out.
 Keep children's wading pools empty and on their sides when they aren't being used.

 What travelers should know about Zika virus:

 Zika virus infections caused by bites from local Aedes aegypti mosquitoes have been reported in South Florida and southern Texas.
 The CDC has issued advice for people living in or traveling to South Florida and Texas.
 There is additional guidance for travelers to areas of active Zika virus transmission as well as special considerations for travelers to areas that have had Zika virus transmission in the past and occasionally report new cases.